perry19/Book-REST-API/README.md

 # Book REST API
-A simple REST API build in Go using Gin, Gorm, and Viper for configurations
+A simple yet scalable REST API build in Go using Gin, Gorm, and PostgreSQL and Viper for configurations